Recording iOS entire screen device

 After you select your iOS device from the dropdown menu, you should now see your iOS screen on you Mac:

 It is important to know: You are not using QuickTime to record the iOS screen.
-This setup is simply so you can record the Mac’s screen, which has the iOS screen on it.
+This setup is simply so you can record the Mac’s screen, which has the iOS screen open in a window.
 The terminology used in QuickTime can be confusing as it refers to the term "Camera" but it is in fact your device screen.
-Remember that it is the Lookback desktop using QuickTime that will act as a camera to record the research session.

 You are all set to conduct an In-person study